ThatLionLady/loop-progress/README.md

 The `loop-progress.sh` script should be called twice within the your script.
 (*See [Detailed Description](#detailed-description) for the explanation why.*)
-1. outside the for loop
+1. outside the for loop calling your list
-2. instide the for loop
+2. inside the for loop calling x

 Your *very simplified* script should look something like this: